Lupe Cotrim: Trajectory

-At the age of 30, with four published books and the fifth on its way, Lupe Cotrim took the exams to graduate in Philosophy at the College of Philosophy, Sciences and Literature of the University of São Paulo (Faculdade de Filosofia, Ciências e Letras - FFCL/USP).
+At the age of 30, with four published books and the fifth on its way, Lupe Cotrim took the exams to graduate in philosophy at the College of Philosophy, Sciences and Literature of the University of São Paulo (Faculdade de Filosofia, Ciências e Letras – FFCL/USP).
 She entered the course in 1963 and graduated in 1966.
-Lupe Cotrim sought in Philosophy conditions to reflect on language, rethink the effusion of the lyrical self in her writing, and better understand the world.
+Cotrim sought in Philosophy conditions to reflect on language, rethink the effusion of the lyrical self in her writing, and better understand the world.
 In this period, based on works by Carlos Drummond de Andrade, João Cabral de Melo Neto, and Francis Ponge, she discovered possibilities of a certain kind of "phenomenological poetry."

-In correspondence with the poet Carlos Drummond de Andrade, his friend and interlocutor, she said that:
+In correspondence with the poet Carlos Drummond de Andrade, his friend and interlocutor, Lupe Cotrim said that: